MicrosoftDocs/architecture-center/docs/reference-architectures/magento/magento-azure.md

 - AKS creates a [virtual network](https://azure.microsoft.com/services/virtual-network/) to deploy the agent nodes.
 Create the virtual network in advance to set up subnet configuration, private link, and egress restriction.
 - [Varnish HTTP Cache](https://varnish-cache.org/intro/index.html#intro) installs in front of the HTTP servers to act as a full-page cache.
 - [Azure Database for MySQL](https://azure.microsoft.com/services/mysql/) stores transaction data like orders and catalogs.
 Version 8.0 is recommended.
-- [Azure Files Premium SKU](https://azure.microsoft.com/services/storage/files/) or an equivalent *network-attached storage (NAS)* system stores media files like product images, Magento needs a Kubernetes-compatible file system that can mount a volume in *ReadWriteMany* mode, like Azure Files Premium, SoftNAS, [Azure NetApp Files](https://azure.microsoft.com/services/netapp/), or GlusterFS.
+- [Azure Files Premium](https://azure.microsoft.com/services/storage/files/) or an equivalent *network-attached storage (NAS)* system stores media files like product images, Magento needs a Kubernetes-compatible file system that can mount a volume in *ReadWriteMany* mode, like Azure Files Premium, SoftNAS, [Azure NetApp Files](https://azure.microsoft.com/services/netapp/), or GlusterFS.
 The current solution uses SoftNAS.
 - A [content delivery network (CDN)](https://azure.microsoft.com/services/cdn/) serves static content like CSS, JavaScript, and images.
 Serving content through a CDN minimizes network latency between users and the datacenter.
 A CDN can remove significant load from NAS by caching and serving static content.
 - [Azure Cache for Redis](https://azure.microsoft.com/services/cache/) stores session data.
 Premium SKU allows placing caches into the same virtual network with other components, to improve performance and restrict access through topology and access policies.
-- AKS uses [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) identity to create and manage other Azure resources like Azure load balancers, user authentication, role-based access control, and managed identity.
+- AKS uses an [Azure Active Directory (Azure AD)](https://azure.microsoft.com/services/active-directory/) identity to create and manage other Azure resources like Azure load balancers, user authentication, role-based access control, and managed identity.
 - [Azure Container Registry (ACR)](https://azure.microsoft.com/services/container-registry/) stores the private [Docker](https://www.docker.com/) images that are deployed to the AKS cluster.
 You can use other container registries like Docker Hub.
 Note that the default Magento install writes some secrets to the image.
-- [Azure Monitor](https://azure.microsoft.com/services/monitor/) collects and stores metrics and logs, including platform metrics for Azure services and application telemetry.
-Azure Monitor integrates with AKS to collect controller, node, and container metrics, container logs, and master node logs.
+- [Azure Monitor](https://azure.microsoft.com/services/monitor/) collects and stores metrics and logs, including Azure service platform metrics and application telemetry.
+Azure Monitor integrates with AKS to collect controller, node, and container metrics, and container and master node logs.

 ## Security considerations